djkoloski/davidkoloski_me/content/blog/a_new_impl_trait_1.md

 println!("{:?}", combine_abstract(1, 2));
 ```

 Now we have _abstracted_ our return type using `impl Trait`, and that opaque return type does not implement `Debug`.
-Note that we also had to bound `T::Output: Display` since our `impl Debug` requires that the value inside of it implements `Debug`.
+Note that we also had to bound `T::Output: Display` since our `impl Display` requires that the value inside of it implements `Display`.
 While we can still `Display` the return value of `combine_abstract`, we can no longer `Debug` it.
 That's the very literal difference when using `impl Trait`, but what does that actually mean for our code?

 ## Should you abstract your types?